Last updated: 1/7/22

 - Are U.S. citizens required to quarantine?
 Yes

-- All travelers who are permitted to enter Poland must undergo a mandatory 10-day quarantine at their place of stay in Poland, except for people who qualify for one of the following exemptions:
+All travelers who are permitted to enter Poland must undergo a mandatory 10-day quarantine for arrivals from the Schengen Area and 14-day quarantine for arrivals from outside the Schengen Area at their place of stay in Poland, except for people who qualify for one of the following exemptions:

 - For arrivals from the Schengen Area: travelers who have a negative COVID test result from a test performed in a Schengen Area country within 48 hours prior to arrival

-- For arrivals from outside the Schengen Area: 10-day quarantine can be shortened for travelers who are able to obtain a negative COVID test result no earlier than 7 days after arrival to Poland.
-(Results of tests taken in countries outside the Schengen Area do not qualify for exemption from quarantine.)
+- For arrivals from outside the Schengen Area: 14-day quarantine can be shortened for travelers who are able to obtain a negative COVID test result no earlier than 7 days after arrival to Poland.
+(Results of tests taken in countries outside the Schengen Area do not qualify for exemption from quarantine.)”

 - Travelers who are completely vaccinated with a COVID-19 vaccine that is approved for use in the European Union